88-degrees/Book-of-Changes/appendix02s2.md

 From paragraph 5 it appears that what is right will vary in different cases.
 The lesson of the hexagram is perseverance in what is right in each particular case.

 308:XXXIII Kû Hsî says:--'The sky is illimitable; a mountain is high, but has its limits; the union of these is an emblem of retiring.'
 I do not understand such embleming.
-Khăng-žze says:--'Below the sky is a mountain.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says:--'Below the sky is a mountain.
 The mountain rises up below the sky, and its height is arrested, while the sky goes up higher and higher, till they come to be apart from each other.
 In this we have an emblem of retiring and avoiding.'
 We feel somewhat as p.
 309 if there were a meaning in this; but, as in many other cases, both the symbolism and its application are but dimly apprehended.

 The symbolism of the various lines is sufficiently explained on the Text.
 Paragraph 5 is but a repetition of the Text without additional explanation.

-309:XXXIV In illustration of the symbolism of the trigrams here, Khăng-žze says well:--'Thunder rolling above in the sky and making all things shake is the emblem of great power.'
+309:XXXIV In illustration of the symbolism of the trigrams here, [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says well:--'Thunder rolling above in the sky and making all things shake is the emblem of great power.'
 In passing on to its application he starts with a beautiful saying of antiquity, that 'the strong man is he who overcomes himself.'
 That this thought was in the mind of the writer of the paragraph on the Great Symbolism I can well believe; but the analogy between the natural and the moral and spiritual worlds in passing from the phenomenon of thunder to this truth is a thing to be felt, and that can hardly be described.

 p.
 310